sircodesalittle/caleb-howard/content/blog/12-13-22.  Intro to SL Part 2/index.md

 ---
-title: Intro to SL Part 2
+title: Intro Part 2, Surrender in Faith
 date: 2022-12-13
-description: Surrender In Faith.
-The price of faith comes straight out of your own pride.
+description: The price for faith comes straight from your own pride.
 You must put down a measure of certainty and reason in order to make an assumption about this world.
 ---

-The truth is that all worldviews begin as an assumption.
+Every worldview begins as an assumption.
 We have all surrendered a measure of certainty in order to believe a claim for truth.
-If you already have faith, don’t be offended by this.
-Instead, have the perspective of empty hands, faith is a gift.
-If you despise the word “faith,” bear with me for a moment.

 The word “believe” is defined in the dictionary as: to accept (something) as true, feel sure of the truth of.
-The implication is that the truth is unknown at the moment, but it only makes sense that we carry on, we have to try, to survive, to search for food in some direction.
-We must make an assumption in order to pursue life, and you are more likely to succeed with an attitude of confidence and hope than with fear.
+The implication is that the truth is unknown at the moment, but it only makes sense that we carry on, we have to survive.
+You are more likely to succeed with an attitude of confidence and hope than with fear.
 Some may attempt to live without faith, to avoid the folly of ignorant hope; but how can anyone really know which assumptions are foolish.
-I urge you to seek the most rewarding life, it is one of beauty.
+I urge you to seek a more rewarding life, it is one of beauty.

-This human act of belief does not only apply to faith in religion but also to faith in our common practices.
-The ideal of social freedom has become greater than our practical desires, it is now a foundation for our government.
-Society has taken this human need and we have placed it in the sacred position above life.
-Is this a foolish assumption?
+This human act of belief does not only apply to faith in religion but also to our common values.
+The ideal of freedom has become greater than our practical desires, society has taken this human need and we have placed it in the sacred position above life.
+Is this a foolish assumption, an ignorant hope?

-Business is often ruthless, and some people are unashamedly greedy.
+Business is often ruthless, and some are unashamedly greedy.
 Their actions speak for their beliefs.
-The only thing that matters is filling their pockets, chasing the endless drive of satisfaction.
 This is more of an anti-faith because they make the negative assumption that there is nothing else worth living for.
-There are clearly right and wrong answers in life: addiction is bad, drugs will destroy you, power and greed corrupt, selfishness is akin to loneliness.
-Wisdom is real.

-Another example is love in marriage.
-It is more than attraction, love is a commitment that many intend for life.
-In order to marry and stay married, this love must transcend our circumstances.
-It is a commitment that we believe will make us happy, and one that rewards us with purpose.
-This faith lifts up the value of love, making it more important than our everyday happiness.
-When we surrender ourselves to this belief, we are rewarded with a greater satisfaction in marriage.
+Another example of faith is love in marriage.
+This love is a commitment, and in order to stay married it must transcend our circumstances.
+We must lift up the value of love, making it more important than ourselves.
+When we surrender to this belief, we are rewarded with a greater satisfaction in marriage.

-We all make assumptions for life, and when we embrace a belief we also lift up above ourselves.
-It is the act of surrender, to yield, to give up, to submit.
+We all make assumptions for life, and when we embrace a belief we will inevitably surrender, yield, submit to it.
 We cannot help but commit our lives to our greatest hopes, to live according to the claims we make for truth.
-They inevitably define your life.
-Freedom, family, love, wealth, or self are not just practical, they are extremely valuable.
+They define our lives as we follow them.
+Freedom, family, love, wealth, or self are not just lifestyle choices, they are essential.
 When we choose wisely and place our hope in good beliefs, our lives become rich with meaning.
-Faith is its own reward, peace is the reward, freedom is the reward, love is the reward.
+Faith is its own reward, freedom is the reward, love is the reward.

-A faith in these good things is beautiful, and our greatest love is to die for.
-I believe this beauty and love is the strongest evidence for any “truth.”
-Something so wonderful must be true, it must be worthy of my life.
+A faith in these is treasure, and our greatest love is to die for.
+Beauty and love are the strongest evidence for “truth,” something so wonderful must be true, it must be worthy of my life.

 [](./)